Reptilian conspiracy theory: Alien abduction

 Alien abduction narratives sometimes allege contact with reptilian creatures.
 One of the earliest reports was that of Ashland, Nebraska police officer Herbert Schirmer, who under hypnosis recalled being taken aboard a UFO in 1967 by humanoid beings with a slightly reptilian appearance, who wore a "winged serpent" emblem on the left side of their chests.
 Skeptics consider his claims to be a hoax.
+On social media, digitally altered videos depicting people with reptilian eyes blinking were misrepresented to claim that reptilians live secretly among humans.

 David Icke

 According to British conspiracy theorist David Icke, who first published on this theme in his 1999 work The Biggest Secret, tall, blood-drinking, shape-shifting reptilian humanoids from the Alpha Draconis star system, now hiding in underground bases, are the force behind a worldwide conspiracy against humanity.
 He contends that most of the world's ancient and modern leaders are related to these reptilians, including the Merovingian dynasty, the Rothschilds, the Bush family and the British Royal family.
 Icke's conspiracy theories now have supporters in up to 47 countries and he has given lectures to crowds of up to 6,000 people.

 American writer Vicki Santillano included Icke's conspiracy theory in her list of the 10 most popular conspiracy theories.
 A poll of Americans in 2013 by Public Policy Polling indicated that 4% of registered voters (±2.8%) believed in David Icke's ideas.